benbowes/react-responsive-select/README.md

 # react-responsive-select-next

-A reworking of https://www.npmjs.com/package/react-responsive-select into TypeScript for consumption of JavaScript and TypeScript projects alike.

-This will eventually become `react-responsive-select@5.0.0`

 A customisable, touchable, React single-select / multi-select form control.

 Built with keyboard and screen reader accessibility in mind.